-The basic law that sets the rules for labeling and marketing of wine in Morocco is the decree 2-75-321 issued on August 12, 1977.
-The law also explicitly prohibits the sale of wine that have alcohol content of less than 12 percent (of volume) and prohibits the use of origin labels for ordinary wines.
 The origin labeled wines can be imported into Morocco if they comply with the regulations prevailing at the country of origin.
 (Ministry of Agriculture Decision 736-96, of June 27, 1996, published in the official bulletin 4384).

-Sparkling wines bottles must have a capacity of 80 cc or 40 cc.
+The basic law that sets the rules for labeling and marketing of wine in Morocco is the decree 2-75-321 issued on August 12, 1977.
+Alcohol content must be specified in unit or half units and should not differ by more than 0.5 percent of the content determined by analysis.
 Non origin labeled sparkling wines cannot be sold unless the label "Sparkling Wine" is indicated on the bottle.
 The size of the characters should be at least half of the size of the largest characters used on the label.